enriquepablo/modus_ponens/README.md

   and be compared to the likes of Prolog or CLIPS;
 * It can also be seen as a tool for data analysis, and be compared to SQL engines and other data structuring schemes;
-* And it can be compared to the rules engines behind bussiness rules systems, such as Drools or JRules.
+* And it can be compared to the rules engines behind bussiness rules management systems, such as Drools or JRules.

 ### From the perspective of logic programming.